-The integrated ESWL machine enables the localisation of urinary stones by x-ray or ultrasound, and the eventual fragmentation of the stones by shock or pressure waves.
+The integrated ESWL machine enables the localization of urinary stones by x-ray or ultrasound, and the eventual fragmentation of the stones by shock or pressure waves.

 At NU Hospitals, we have the Direx-Tripter Compact Machine.
 This machine meets a wide range of requirements for the diagnostic and therapeutic treatments of kidney and ureteral stones.
-It utilises a new and revolutionary shock wave generator, the Tri-lien, which is actually three generators in one.
+It utilizes a new and revolutionary shock wave generator, the Tri-lien, which is actually three generators in one.
 The Direx-Tripter Compact Machine is a fluoroscopic-based electrohydraulic lithotripter.
-Stone localisation and patient positioning are performed with the aid of a computerised system.
+Stone localization and patient positioning are performed with the aid of a computerized system.

 Diagnosis & Tests